alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 If there are no legal grounds, parties can file based on a separation of at least two years.

-Getting an annulment will require that the filing party fill out the Verified Complaint for Annulment form.
-Depending on the type of adjoining issues, there may be a need to fill out more forms.
-Except for custody allocation and determination of paternity, most settlement agreements are not priority in the eyes of the Alabama state laws regarding annulment.
+Getting an annulment typically requires that the filing party fill out the Verified Complaint for Annulment form.
+Depending on the type of adjoining issues, more forms may need to be filled out.
+Except for custody allocation and determination of paternity, most settlement agreements are not a priority in the eyes of Alabama state laws regarding annulment.

 Is an Annulment Cheaper Than Divorce In Alabama?